Houghton Bay, Wellington

 - Departure time:

-If you enjoy the outdoors and getting your hands dirty, join us for our upcoming working bee where we will be planting native trees in sites that would otherwise be covered by invasive weeds.
+If you enjoy the outdoors and getting your hands dirty, join us for our upcoming working bee where we will be controlling invasive weeds and making the area into a place where the local school can bring their students to learn about nature!

 So get in touch today if you want to help restore New Zealand's biodiversity on Wellington's stunning South Coast.